maarten-pennings/WordClock/README.md

 ## 16. Delay

 As a follow-up to the NeoPixel timing experiments in [8.
 Timing](#8-Timing) I did a final experiment.
-The goal is to delay caused by the daisy chain.
+The goal is to determine the delay caused by the daisy chain of NeoPixels.

-I took the final NeoPixel board with 64 NeoPixels.
+I took the "production" NeoPixel board with 64 NeoPixels.
 I put a probe of a logic analyzer on the data-in pin of the board, which is the data-in of NeoPixel 0.
 I put a second probe on the data-out pin of the board, which is the data-out of NeoPixel 63 - or data-in of the non-existing NeoPixel 64.